Andreagit97/liqo/docs/pages/concepts/offloading/namespace-replication.md

 * First, the initial trigger is represented by the manipulation of a **NamespaceOffloading** (or the labelling of a namespace as explained in [the usage section](/usage/namespace_offloading)).
   On the one hand, the *NamespaceOffloading* spec describes the properties of the replication, such as the name of the replicated namespaces.
-  On the other hand, the status collects the information about the actual status of remote namespaces (i.e. if the replication has succeeded).
+  On the other hand, the `status` collects the information about the actual status of remote namespaces, e.g., if the replication succeeded or not.
-* Second, **NamespaceMap** resources contain the list of namespaces associated to a specific node.
+* **NamespaceMap**: this CR contains the list of namespaces associated to a specific node.
-  The spec collects the list of desired namespaces for a specific remote cluster while the status updated information about their effective creation.
+  The `spec` collects the list of desired namespaces for a specific remote cluster while the `status` keeps the updated information about their actual creation.
   Each *NamespaceMap* can be alimented by several *NamespaceOffloading* instances that are targeting the same cluster for a remote namespace.
   It is worth noting that the NamespaceMap status represent the source of truth to know the status of replicated namesapces on foreign clusters.

 #### Controllers

-The namespace replication logic is composed of several distinct controllers, responsible for different aspects of namespace controllers:
+The namespace replication logic is made by several controllers, responsible for different aspects of namespace controllers:

-* **NamespaceOffloading Controller**: processes the NamespaceOffloading spec and outputs namespace entries to NamespaceMap specs.
+* **NamespaceOffloading Controller**: it processes the NamespaceOffloading spec and creates the proper namespace entries into NamespaceMap specs.
-* **NamespaceMap Controller**: enforces the namespace creation of the remote namespaces on remote clusters and updates the status of the NamespaceMaps.
+* **NamespaceMap Controller**: it takes care of creating the required namespaces on remote clusters and updates their corresponding status in the NamespaceMaps.
-* **OffloadingStatus Controller**: updates the status of the NamespaceOffloading resources by reading the NamespaceMaps statuses.
+* **OffloadingStatus Controller**: it updates the status of the NamespaceOffloading resources by reading the NamespaceMaps statuses.

 #### Workflow